 Check out my email marketing campaign template here.

-Meta data descriptions
+What are meta data descriptions

 It is a unique blend of advertising and SEO and is one of the key factors in getting people to visit your site (your click through rate) and they need to be compelling and an accurate summary of the corresponding webpage.

-Late last year Google announced that the amout of text (approximately 300 characters, although it actually goes by pixel width) that they truncate has increased.
+In 2016, Google announced that the amout of text (approximately 300 characters, although it actually goes by pixel width) that they truncate has increased.

 Here is SEO guru, Neil Patel, telling us why meta data description is so important.